 The common thread, whether we are dealing with chronic stress or childhood trauma, is that the stress is fed by unconscious habits and beliefs that create energetic blocks in the mind and in the body.
 This is like a vicious cycle of physical, mental and emotional tension, each influencing the other and keeping each other going.

-Sophrology and guided relaxations help to break the unconscious habits of chronic stress and to release trauma and emotional patterns by freeing up space for the body's natural equilibrium to set in.
+Sophrology and guided relaxations help to break these unconscious habits by freeing up space for the body's natural equilibrium to set in.

 Sophrology in practical terms

 During a sophrology session you are guided to pay attention to parts of your body whilst you either lie in relaxation or whilst you carry out conscious movements of these body parts, inducing either dynamic or static relaxation.
 The aim is that you become fully present, fully alive and fully participating in all areas of your life.